nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### 3.5 Input food intake

 For tracking your diet plan progress, you are encouraged to record your daily food intake.
 For your convenience, there are a few ways to input a food intake.
-Check out the different scenarios outlined below!
+Refer to the different scenarios outlined below!

 **Note:** If there are multiple food intakes with the same date and name, the food name will be automatically renamed to include a duplicate count for easy identification.
 E.g. Chicken rice, Chicken rice 2